 The Fitzroy River turtle is a species of freshwater turtle that lives in south eastern Queensland, Australia and is only found in tributaries of the Fitzroy River.
 Unfortunately, due mainly to predation and also human interference, these turtles are listed as Vulnerable by the IUCN.
 Conservation efforts are helping, but very slowly.

 Scientific name: Rheodytes leukops

 1.)
 When they hatch they are not even as long as the average pinky finger.

 3.)
 These turtles are found in rivers with large deep pools and rocky, sandy beds, connected by shallow riffles.
 They prefer high water clarity, and are often associated with Ribbon weed beds.

 4.)
-The Fitzroy River turtle is known to feed on the larvae of aquatic insects, sponges and ribbon weed.
+This turtle is known to feed on the larvae of aquatic insects, sponges and ribbon weed.

 5.)
 Boat owners have been encouraged to look out for the turtles floating at the surface and go slow for the turtles below the water surface to give them time to get out of the way.

 But wait, there’s more on the Fitzroy River turtle!